There’s just no way around it: Pet care is expensive.

 9. Look for Low-Cost Vet Clinics in Your Area

 Anytime you take your pooch to the vet, you’ll have to pay for the office visit, as well as any vaccinations, cultures, medications, or other services required.
-It isn’t uncommon to walk in for a routine checkup and walk out with a $200 or $300 bill.
+It isn’t uncommon to walk in for a routine checkup and walk out with a $200 or $300 average vet bill.

 You must provide your pet with the veterinary care he requires, but there’s nothing wrong with trying to save a little money while doing so.
 One way to do so is by looking for low-cost vet clinics in your area.

 Note that some veterinarians offer a sliding payment scale based on income, so it doesn’t hurt to ask your current vet before you start looking for clinics and the like.
+You might also consider researching to see if there are any local organizations that will help pay for your vet bills.

 10. Use a Good Flea & Tick Treatment